-#WER19 aims to connect 300 high-potential female entrepreneurs with 30 US and European VCs to improve their access the finance.
-We also want to map the main challenges and obstacles that women entrepreneurs are facing in the entrepreneurial journey and facilitate the best practices from the US by working with existing national mentoring networks.
-Finally, we also want to raise awareness about these barriers and start building a consensus on which are the needed changes that must be implemented.
+Through the #WER project, our initial aim was to connect 300 high-potential female entrepreneurs with 30 US and European VCs to improve their access to finance.
+Mapping the main challenges and obstacles that women entrepreneurs face in their entrepreneurial journey and facilitate the best practices, from the US, by working with existing national mentoring networks.
+Also raising awareness about these barriers and starting to build a consensus of the needed changes that must be implemented.